I received a call from Carolyn Murphy, Maureen O'Hara's assistant in Ireland this morning. They will now curtail completely any autograph

 Hollywood's Favorite Lover?"

-Jeanine Basinge NOTE: All of the photos on this website are property of Maureen O'Hara Magazine
+Jeanine Basinger NOTE: All of the photos on this website are property of Maureen O'Hara Magazine

 Transcripts